Creation of wormholes during the cosmological bounce: Wormhole solutions and WEC around the bounce

 Firstly, we present the time evolution of the throat ($r=r_0$) around the cosmological bounce for the density parameter $\Omega(r=r_0,t)$ on Fig. \ref{plot1}

 The other two conditions for the WEC are depicted in Fig. \ref{plot2} and Fig. \ref{plot3}.

 It can be seen that at the cosmological bounce the WEC is ``maximally'' satisfied at the throat in the sense that the inequalities for the WEC take maximally positive values.
 The value of the parameter $c$ dictates how further in time will the WEC be satisfied.
 Namely, with the higher value of $c$ the scale factor more rapidly increases, leading to a higher acceleration of the Universe.
-This claim can also be supported by a simple analysis of equation (\ref{drugares}) where by using $S(t)=S(t)_{bounce}$ we get
+This claim can also be supported by a simple analysis of equation (\ref{drugares}).
+Firstly, the equation (\ref{saroundbo}) can be rewritten in a more general (and dimensionless) form